 Phoenix Wright: Ace Attorney Trilogy

-In this series of funny, weird visual novels you play as an attorney.
-But don't worry: you get to do plenty of detecting too.
-Phoenix is incredibly hands-on when it comes to his work, and you'll spend much of your time outside of the courtroom snooping around crime scenes for clues, interrogating people, and constructing a case.
-And once you've pieced everything together, taking your evidence into court and assaulting the suspect with cold, hard facts is a thrill.
-There are three games here, and they're all incredibly long, so you'll definitely get your money's worth.
-And it's all worth it for the moment when you corner the suspect and nail them with a piece of irrefutable evidence.
+In this trio of funny, bizarre visual novels you play as an attorney who isn't afraid to get his hands dirty.
+You spend much of your time outside of the courtroom snooping around crime scenes for clues, interrogating people, and constructing a case.
+And once you've pieced everything together, taking your evidence into court and assaulting the suspect with the cold, hard facts is a thrill.

 Murder By Numbers

 Mediatonic / 2020

 Part crime drama, part picross anthology, Murder By Numbers is a surprisingly effective blend of mystery visual novel and puzzle solving.
 It features sharply dressed characters, garbage ex-husbands, prickly detectives, glitzy award shows, and cute robots.
 It's fun, flashy, and has decent puzzles.
 Think Phoenix Wright: Ace Attorney, but with more murder and a lot more maths.

 In this lavish near-future visual novel you play as detective Kaname Date, an investigator on the trail of an elusive serial killer who gouges victims' eyes out.
 As well as searching crime scenes for clues, you can also journey inside people's dreams.
 Some of the humour is a little crass, but the moody atmosphere, vivid art direction, and twisting story makes this worth investigating.